gripableteam/gripable-play-unity-docs/source/index.html.md

 gripablePlay.SetBluetoothDevice(bluetoothDevice);
 ```

-SetBluetoothDevice sets a Bluetooth Device, with a specified MAC address, to the Gripable Play.
-Setting a Bluetooth Device for the first time flags the Gripable Play as initialised.
-Resetting the Bluetooth Device additional times is used to connect the Gripable Play to a different physical Gripable Play device (i.e. with a different MAC adress).
+Setting a Bluetooth Device, with a specified MAC address, to the <code>GripablePlay</code> object.
+Setting a Bluetooth Device for the first time flags the <code>GripablePlay</code> as initialized.
+Resetting the Bluetooth Device additional times is used to connect the <code>GripablePlay</code> object to a different Gripable Play device (i.e. with a different MAC adress).

 ### Query Parameters

 Parameter | Description
 --------- | -----------
-bluetoothDevice | Sets bluetoothDevice as the Bluetooth Device
+<code>bluetoothDevice</code> | Sets <code>BluetoothDeviceAndroid</code> as the Bluetooth Device

 ## Connect()